Configure dataflow storage to use Azure Data Lake Gen 2

-The location where dataflows store data in the folder hierarchy for ADLS Gen 2 is determined by whether the workspace is located in shared capacity or Premium capacity.
-The file structure after refresh for each capacity type is shown in the following table.
+The location where dataflows store data in the folder hierarchy for ADLS Gen 2 is the same whether the workspace is located in shared capacity or Premium capacity.

 The following example uses the Orders table of the Northwind Odata sample.

 In the preceding image: